 Rootin’, Tootin’ Cowboy is a simple emergent reader.
 It uses the sentence frame you see in the photo to introduce cowboy vocabulary.
 It also includes pages at the front of the book with the sight words and vocabulary words for extra practice out of context.
 Those pages can be used or deleted because there are no page numbers.

 The Rootin’, Tootin’ Cowboy reader is fun, but all the activities that go along with it are what really brings it all together for the kids.
 They really enjoy doing the pocketchart activities.
 Using the pocketchart gives them the opportunity to get out of their seat, get up and down, and move around.
 They like that!
 That’s why I like creating activities for the pocketchart.

-Sentence Strips and Pocketchart Pictures: Each sentence in the book has a sentence strip.
+Sentence Strips and Pocketchart Pictures: Each sentence in the cowboy reader has a sentence strip.
 (11 inches wide) There’s a colored pocketchart picture to match the sentence.
 Students can match sentences to pictures or pictures to sentences in the pocketchart.

-If you’d like to use this resource with your class, you get them at the links below:
+If you’d like to use this resource with your class, you purchase them at the links below:

 Cowboy Bingo is a fun game that I hope to continue adding to, so make sure you’re following my store to know when I add new games.
 This game seamlessly coordinates with the Rootin’, Tootin’ products, but also easily stands alone.
 Great as part of a Cowboy theme or just as a fun review, rainy day recess, or end of the year game!
 And it comes with optional fun engagement calling cards like “Everyone yodel” or “Pretend to lasso a cow” to get and keep your students engaged in the game!